matn7/CS-Notes/src/main/java/angular/README.md

 ng g s service/authentication
 ```

-- Normal class with `@Injectable` annotation, i can inject in any place I want use
+- Normal class with `@Injectable` annotation, i can inject in any place I want use.
-- Get info about your services from `@NgModule` provider so that it can use the dependencies in components
+- Get info about your services from `@NgModule` provider so that it can use the dependencies in components.
-- Services are singletons shared across components
+- Services are singletons shared across components.
-- Service is place where app business logic is
+- Service is place where app business logic is.
-- Should have only one purpose
+- Should have only one purpose.
-- `@Injectable` annotation to make service ready to be injected
+- `@Injectable` annotation to make service ready to be injected.

 ```ts
 // Router